Arcadia-Science/beads-cell-growth/README.md

 ### Mapping Experiments and Figures to Scripts and Input Data Sources

-Each microscopy script reads .CSV files containing single-cell morphology measurements (found in processed microscopy data files).
+Each microscopy script reads CSV files containing single-cell morphology measurements (found in processed microscopy data files).
 These CSVs are produced by processing microscopy images with `scripts/segment_cells.py`, which uses Cellpose for cell segmentation.
 There is one CSV per field of view, and multiple fields of view per well.
 The scripts aggregate all CSVs for each well, map well positions to corresponding strains and treatments, compute descriptive statistics, perform pairwise comparisons (using Welch's t-test with Holm correction), and generate the figures included in the publication.

 | Figure | Experiment | Script |
 |---|---|---|